Onion dome: Western and Central regions

 Baroque domes in the shape of an onion (or other vegetables or flower-buds) were common in the Holy Roman Empire as well.
-The first one was built in 1576 by the architect Johannes Holl (1512–1594) on the church of the Convent of the Franciscan Sisters of Maria Stern in Augsburg.
-Usually made of copper sheet, onion domes appear on Catholic churches all over southern Germany, Switzerland, Czech lands, Austria, and Sardinia and Northeast Italy.
+The first one was built in 1576 by the architect Johannes Holl (1512–1594) on the church of the Convent of the Franciscan Sisters of Maria Stern, in Augsburg.
+Usually made of copper sheet, onion domes appear on Catholic churches all over southern Germany, Switzerland, the Czech Republic, Austria, and Sardinia and northeastern Italy.
 Onion domes were also a favourite of 20th-century Austrian architectural designer Friedensreich Hundertwasser.